The Singapore PSC

 E. Transfer, and

-+These categories of officers do not fall under the PSC’s purview: Singapore Armed Forces personnel, officers in the Judicial and Legal Services, Police Officers below the rank of Inspector, and daily-rated employees.
+*These categories of officers do not fall under the PSC’s purview: Singapore Armed Forces personnel, officers in the Judicial and Legal Services, and Police Officers below the rank of Inspector.

-With effect from 1 January 1995, the following personnel functions were devolved to the Personnel Boards in the Ministries:
+Since 1995, the following personnel functions have been devolved to the Personnel Boards in the Ministries:

 A. Recruitment and appointment to the Civil Service except the Administrative Service and Auditing Service,